-In addition to the public school system, there are over 122 public and 120 private schools in the City alone.
-It has a broad array of academically competitive public, private and magnet schools.
+There are over 136 public and 110 private schools in the City alone.
+San Francisco has a broad array of academically competitive public, private and magnet schools.
 The City and its residents recognize the importance of maintaining and improving the competitiveness of their workforce and to that end make education broadly accessible.

 Colleges & Universities

 The San Francisco Bay Area is home to one of the best educated workforces in the world.
-More than two-thirds of Bay Area residents have training beyond high school and above 51% have attained a four-year college degree or higher.
-In addition, 20% of City residents hold graduate degrees, topping the rankings of major cities in the United States.
+More than two-thirds of Bay Area residents have training beyond high school and 53% have attained a four-year college degree or higher.
+In addition, 22% of City residents hold graduate degrees, topping the rankings of major cities in the United States.
 More than 60 colleges and universities comprise the Bay Area’s world-class educational and research facilities.

-The Best Global Universities Rankings 2016 published by U.S. News places the University of California Berkeley (UC Berkeley) and Stanford University within the top ten list.
-Also, the 2016 U.S. News and World Report ranks UC Berkeley #3 and University of California San Francisco (UCSF) #5 in biological sciences.
+The Best Global Universities Rankings 2017 published by U.S. News places the University of California Berkeley (UC Berkeley) and Stanford University within the top five list.
+Also, the 2017 U.S. News and World Report ranks UC Berkeley #4 and University of California San Francisco (UCSF) #7 in biological sciences.
 UC scientists have founded one in three biotechnology companies in California; with California serving as the home to two of the world’s three largest Biotech Corporations (Amgen and Gilead Sciences).